-Located a mile inland from Blackpool’s bustling seafront, tranquil Stanley Park covers 104 hectares and is one of the largest municipal parks in North West England.
-It offers plenty of activities for families including bowling greens, miniature golf, pitch and putt, a boating lake, tennis courts and more.
+Located a mile inland from Blackpool’s bustling seafront, Stanley Park covers 104 hectares.
+It is one of the largest municipal parks in North West England.

-Stanley Park’s historic Art Deco Café opened in 1937 and retains many of its original features.
+Stanley Park’s historic Art Deco Cafe opened in 1937 and still retains many of its original features.
 It is situated in the centre of the park, close to the public car park and Visitor Centre.

-The café is fully licensed and offers a good selection of drinks (including wine and beer), and hot and cold food (sandwiches, salads, toasted sandwiches, jacket potatoes etc.).
+The café is fully licensed and offers a good selection of drinks (including wine and beer), and hot and cold food (breakfasts, sandwiches, salads, toasted sandwiches, jacket potatoes etc.).

-An outdoors seating area provides excellent views of the beautiful Italian Gardens.
-Live musical performances are held on Sunday afternoons.
+An outdoor seating area provides excellent views of the beautiful Italian Garden.

 Stanley Park Golf Course

-Stanley Park also offers miniature and pitch-and-putt golf courses.
+Stanley Park also offers a pitch-and-putt golf course.

 A pair of 18th century lion statues stands at the northern entrance to the Italian Garden.
 They are copies of the statues found at the Villa Medici in Rome.
 They were donated to the park in 1926 by Bolton brewing company Magee, Marshall and Co.